 The Kelley Blue Book is a car buyer’s best friend.
 It provides accurate estimates on what your car is worth, how much you should pay for a used car, and a deep selection of used and new car listings.
 You can browse top picks and tips, calculate a monthly car payment, and compare several cars.
 Expert and consumer reviews are also available, along with options for finding local dealers and checking your credit score.
 You can browse an assortment of awards pages, too, giving you a way to quickly peruse the best of the best.

 Although it’s easy to search by make, model, and year using any of the aforementioned sites, there’s no harm in concentrating your search.
 If you’re looking for something specific, don’t be afraid to check out the online car owner and enthusiast groups associated with what you’re seeking.
 If using Google, tack on “forums” or “owners club” to whichever vehicle you’re searching for.
-Whether it be classic Porsches or cars from the late AMC brand, there’s a community for almost every car out there.
+Whether you’re peddling vintage Porsches or cars from the late AMC brand, there’s a community for almost every vehicle out there — even unloved ones.
 Browsing the classifieds section on these sites increases your chances of finding what you’re looking for.
-Plus, most of the listings here are by experts who not only know what they are selling but are also invested in not getting a bad name in their respective communities.
+Plus, most of the listings are from experts who not only know what they are selling but are also invested in not getting a bad name in their respective communities.